Rupert Varnai of Cathay Group tells us about bridging China with the rest of the world and the impact of Covid-19.

 Did you have to make difficult choices, and what are the lessons learned?

-Rupert Varnai: The first most difficult choice was rather emotional than business-related: it was the beginning of 2020, seemed like we are facing an only-China virus and everyone told us to return to Europe (where there was no Covid at all that time).
+Rupert Varnai: The first most difficult choice was rather emotional than business-related: it was the beginning of 2020, seemed like we are facing the only-China virus and everyone told us to return to Europe (where there was no Covid at all that time).

 Stay or leave, go for the presumed safety or stick to keep on building the business in China.
 We went for the latter, and fortunately, that was the right choice (from a business point of view, as we have not seen our loved ones for 1.5 years by now, which of course is very hard).